oleganza/CoreBitcoin/GLOSSARY.md

 ### Bitcoinjs

-An incomplete JavaScript implementation of a Bitcoin client.
+A JavaScript toolkit.
 Allows singing transactions and performing several elliptic curve operations.
 Used on *brainwallet.org*.

 ### BitcoinQT